 The Big Ivy (Coleman Boundary) Area

 One of the area's most popular features is Douglas Falls.
-This spectacular, 70-foot free-falling waterfall makes an excellent destination for an easy family hike from below, or a difficult, day-long outing if approached from the Blue Ridge Parkway above.
+This spectacular, 70-foot free-falling waterfall makes an excellent destination for an easy family hike when approached from below.
+Or, you can take a difficult, day-long hike from the Craggy Gardens area of the Blue Ridge Parkway above.
 However you reach it, it's well worth a visit.

-Those who approach from below will pass several other interesting features along the 8-mile gravel access road.
+Those who approach from below will pass several other interesting features along the 8-mile long gravel access road.
 You'll see some smaller falls - notably Walker Falls which cascades directly beside the road - and the high cliffs of Snake's Den Rock, a popular climbing spot.
-The drive is almost as scenic as the hike.
+The drive is almost as scenic as the hike, and passes several other trails.

 Although the lower 1/2 mile of the Douglas Falls trail is by far the most used an popular in the area, many other trails can be found here.
 Nearly all of them connect to FS 74 and have enough room to pull off and park.
 The upper part of the Douglas Falls trail connects to the Mountains to Sea trail near Craggy Gardens, making a hike from the Parkway to the falls possible (but long, rough, and steep).